image from 1917 Suffolk Chronicle and Mercury newspaper.

 Died: 31st May 1916; age 22; KiA – in the Battle of Jutland.

-Employed: Messrs.
+Employed: a Fitter with Messrs.
 E.R. and F. Turner, of St. Peter’s Foundry, Ipswich.

 Enlistment Details: Date: 7th June 1915 signed up for the hostilities; Occupation: Fitter.
 Height: 5ft 5ins, dark complexion, grey eyes & brown hair.